"Who will pay for my car accident in New Mexico?"

 Even if the other driver clearly caused your crash, don't simply assume you will automatically be compensated for all your accident-related expenses.
 In most cases, most insurance companies do everything they can to reduce or deny your claim altogether.

 Attorney Szantho knows how insurance companies think.
 That's because he has successfully fought them in case after case involving car accidents like yours.
 Get the results you deserve after your accident.
-Contact Szantho Law Firm and demand justice.
+Contact the Szantho Law Firm and demand justice.
 Schedule your free case evaluation right now.